memfault/interrupt/_drafts/test-automation-renode.md

 - GCC 8.3.1 / GNU Arm Embedded Toolchain as our compiler[^gnu_toolchain]
 - GNU Make 4.2.1 as the build system

-Running automated tests with Renode unfortunately requires Python 2.7.
-To keeps things simple for me, I decided to use a Conda environment to keep this entire environment isolated.
+Running automated tests with Renode, unfortunately, requires Python 2.7.
+To keep things simple for me, I decided to use a Conda environment to keep this entire environment isolated.